- Neural efficiency and walking efficiency, mechanisms underlying motor skill of walking

 - Neural Efficiency and the Motor Skill of Walking

-Jessie VanSwearingen is an associate professor in the Department of Physical Therapy, and a Worthingham Fellow of the APTA.
+Jessie VanSwearingen is a professor in the Department of Physical Therapy, a Worthingham Fellow of the APTA, and a Fellow of the Gerontological Society of America.
 Teaching activities include graduate courses in neuroscience, neuromotor control applied in clinical neurological decision-making, clinical electrotherapy, and geriatric physical therapy.
-Her research interests are in assessment and treatment to enhance neuromotor control in walking in older adults (and future, in companion dogs) and mechanisms underlying walking efficiency and neural efficiency related to motor skill in walking.
+Her research interests are in assessment and treatment to enhance neuromotor control in walking in older adults and mechanisms underlying walking efficiency and neural efficiency related to motor skill in walking.
 (VanSwearingen JM, Studenski SA.
 J Gerontol A Biol Sci Med Sci 2014;16:1429-1436).